MicrosoftDocs/PowerShell-Docs/reference/5.0/Microsoft.PowerShell.Core/About/about_logical_operators.md

  Statements that use the logical operators return Boolean \(TRUE or FALSE\) values.

- The [!INCLUDE[wps_2](../Token/wps_2_md.md)] logical operators evaluate only the statements required to determine the truth value of the statement.
+ The Windows PowerShell logical operators evaluate only the statements required to determine the truth value of the statement.
 If the left operand in a statement that contains the and operator is FALSE, the right operand is not evaluated.
 If the left operand in a statement that contains the or statement is TRUE, the right operand is not evaluated.
 As a result, you can use these statements in the same way that you would use the If statement.

 ## SEE ALSO
  about\_Operators